1 Undershaft

-1 Undershaft, informally known as 'The Trellis' due to its external cross bracing, is a skyscraper planned for the City of London financial district which was given approval in November 2016.
-The scheme has been developed by Aroland Holdings and designed by Eric Parry Architects.
-It is set to replace the St Helen's tower and upon completion will become the second tallest skyscraper in London, and the United Kingdom.
+1 Undershaft is a skyscraper planned for the City of London financial district.
+The scheme is being developed by Aroland Holdings and designed by Eric Parry Architects.
+It is set to replace the St Helen's tower, and if built will be the joint-tallest building in London and the United Kingdom at 309.64 metres (alongside The Shard).

-The building is the second design for a skyscraper at 1 Undershaft, replacing a previous proposal designed by architects Avery Associates.
-The approved plans are also revised, reducing the height of the tower.
-Construction may not begin until several years after its approval date.
+The building is the third design for a skyscraper at 1 Undershaft, replacing two previous proposals designed by architects Avery Associates and Eric Parry themselves respectively.
+The second proposal, nicknamed 'The Trellis' due to its external cross bracing, was given approval in November 2016, but this design was ultimately discarded in favour of a quad-segmented tower revealed in August 2023.

+The substantial changes entailed will result in 1 Undershaft needing to once again apply for planning permission from the City of London Corporation.
+Construction is planned to take around five years subject to planning, with enabling works starting in 2024, construction work starting in late 2025 after the demolition of St Helen's tower, and completion in 2029.

 Background

-Original proposal
+Original proposal (early 2015)

 In January 2015, early plans emerged of a replacement office building for the St Helen's tower in Undershaft within London's Square Mile.
-The proposal, named 1 Undershaft, was designed by Avery Associates who began working on the scheme in collaboration with the then owner of the site Simon Halabi in 2010.
-At 270 m, it would have become the third tallest building in London and the United Kingdom behind The Shard and 22 Bishopsgate.
+The proposal, named 1 Undershaft, was designed by Avery Associates; who began working on the scheme in collaboration with the then-owner of the site, Simon Halabi, in 2010.
+At 270 m, it would have become the third-tallest building in London and the United Kingdom, behind The Shard and 22 Bishopsgate.